-Following these tips I successfully breastfed and pumped while working full time.
-I managed to build a breast milk freezer stash of over 700 ounces of breast milk in only a couple of months!
+I am going to tell you exactly how I successfully breastfed and pumped for the entire first year.
+While working full time, I managed to build a breast milk freezer stash of over 700 ounces of breast milk in only a couple of months!

 This post contains affiliate links.
-This means if a purchase is made through a link provided, I may make a commission at no increased cost to you.
+If a purchase is made through a link provided, I may make a commission at no increased cost to you.
 See disclosures for more information.

 This is when you are getting familiar with your breast pump.
 In the early days of breastfeeding your true milk has not come in yet, so do not be discouraged by output.